 Julia LaMotte grew up at Congregation Beth El.
-Now a pediatric psychologist at Riley Hospital for Children in Indianapolis, Julia is developing a book giveaway program for children with Sickle Cell Disease (SCD).
-As noted by Julia’s mom, Gena, “we send our children out into the world with the values they learned at Beth El that echo back to home and community.”
+Now a pediatric psychologist at Riley Hospital for Children in Indianapolis, Julia is developing a book giveaway program for children with sickle cell disease (SCD).
+As noted by Julia’s mom, Gena Blinderman, “we send our children out into the world with the values they learned at Beth El that echo back to home and community.”

 Although SCD is the most prevalent genetic disorder affecting Black and Hispanic youth in the U.S., research for this disease receives only one-third the funding as compared to other inherited diseases.
 In addition to the medical complications of living with SCD, such as severe pain and sometimes strokes, children are often at-risk for learning difficulties, school absenteeism, and changes to their mood (e.g., anxiety, depression).